This post may contain affiliate links, meaning I make a commission if you purchase through my links, at no extra cost to you. Disclosure here.

 When I learned how to tell the time, there were no mobile phones (though there were computers, as I am not THAT old).
-We had an analog clock in the house and my parents used analog watches.
+We had an analogue clock in the house and my parents used analogue watches.

-As I grew up, the mobile phones entered into my life and I could use them to know what time it is.
-I can’t really remember my first mobile as I was never really fond of this technology, but I do know that at some point, in my mid twenties, I relaid on my phone to tell the time and I completely forgot about my analog watch.
+As I grew up, mobile phones entered our lives and now we can use them to know what time it is.
+I can’t really remember my first mobile as I was never really fond of this technology.
+At some point though, in my mid-twenties, I relied on my phone to tell the time and completely forgot about my analogue watch.
 I had my phone everywhere at any time, in the pocket of my jeans, and I used it to find out this precious information: what time it was.

 Last week I was more aware of this fact and I just noticed how telling the time could “eat up” a few hours of the 24 a day has.